billiakh/limits-worksheet/README.md

 The questions environment is a really basic environment which just consists of a labelled ordered list, in which questions could be added with `\q` and answers with `\a{answer-text}`.

 ### The `\abs` command
-The `\abs` command is 'inverted', the starred-command would be called when the non-starred version is used, and vice versa
+The `\abs` command is 'inverted', the starred-command would be called when the non-starred version is used, and vice versa.